Chart Color Schemes

 AreaSearch assessment positions Surfers Paradise - South ahead of most Australian regions for employment performance

-Surfers Paradise - South has a well-educated workforce with prominent tourism and hospitality sectors.
-The unemployment rate was 3.0% in June 2025, with an employment growth of 2.3% over the past year.
+Surfers Paradise - South has an educated workforce with prominent tourism and hospitality sectors.
+Its unemployment rate was 3.1% in the past year, with estimated employment growth of 2.8%.

-This is 1.0% below Rest of Qld's unemployment rate of 3.9%.
-Workforce participation was 56.5%, compared to Rest of Qld's 59.1%.
-Employment among residents is concentrated in accommodation & food, health care & social assistance, and retail trade, with a particularly strong specialization in accommodation & food at 2.3 times the regional level.
-Conversely, agriculture, forestry & fishing employs just 0.3% of local workers, below Rest of Qld's 4.5%.
+As of September 2025, 10,234 residents are employed, while the unemployment rate is 1.0% lower than Rest of Qld's rate of 4.1%.
+Workforce participation is 56.5%, compared to Rest of Qld's 59.1%.
+Employment is concentrated in accommodation & food (2.3 times regional level), health care & social assistance, and retail trade.
+Agriculture, forestry & fishing employs only 0.3% of local workers, below Rest of Qld's 4.5%.

 Frequently Asked Questions - Employment